Johnny Miller (racing driver)

 Johnny Miller (born December 25, 1965) is an American racing driver.

-Miller has 100 career starts in the Trans-Am road racing series, including two wins and 67 top ten finishes.
-Miller finished in the top ten in Trans-Am points from 1998–2004 with career victories in 2000–2004.
+Miller has one-hundred career starts in the Trans-Am road racing series, including two wins and 67 top-ten finishes.
+Miller finished in the top-ten in Trans-Am points from 1998 to 2004 with career victories in 2000–2004.

 Miller is also considered a road course ringer in the NASCAR Nextel Cup Series.
-Miller has raced for Morgan-McClure Motorsports and Front Row Motorsports, for a total of 3 races.
+Miller has raced for Morgan-McClure Motorsports and Front Row Motorsports, for a total of three races.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)